hamza-enes-balahoroglu/uCAN/README.md

 - The function internally checks the timestamp of the last handshake and decides if a new message should be sent.

-- It is safe to call it thousands of times per second — it will not flood the bus.

 - If you do not call it, connection states will not be updated.